khphamh/ee106-final-project/README.md

 **Robot(s)**: We at fist were ambitious and wanted to use multiple robots, but we found it easier to just use a single robot to simulate a full game.
 Though it adds to the entertainment aspect, but could be a possible project for the future.

 ## Implementation
-### Describe any hardware you used or built.
-Illustrate with pictures and diagrams. • What parts did you use to build your solution?

 We used a sawyer with the default gripper.
 For rolling the dice we 3D printed a container. 	![cup we 3d printed](/imgs/cup.jpeg)